Open-Systems-Pharmacology/docs/part-2/getting-started.md

 1. Download installation packages from http://setup.open-systems-pharmacology.org/

-2. Start the **OSPSuite-Full.X.Y.Z.exe*** (where X.Y.Z is a program version, e.g. 7.4.0) from the menu Start -> Run or from Windows Explorer.
+2. Start the **OSPSuite-Full.X.Y.Z.exe*** (where X.Y.Z is a program version, e.g. `9.1.0`) from the menu `Start -> Run`, or from Windows Explorer.

 3. Follow the instructions of the installation program.
 In most cases, the installation should be carried out with the default settings.

-4. In most cases, you will have to restart your computer following installation.
+4. You will most likely have to restart your computer following the installation.

 5. Download PK-Sim® gene expression databases and copy it to a folder accessible for all users.